Multiple Physics Pretraining for Physical Surrogate Models: Scalable Multiple Physics Pretraining

 \subsection{Compositionality and Pretraining}

 Many specialized PDEs demonstrate a form of compositionality, as a range of physical phenomena can be described by core components like nonlinear advection or diffusion, but then are augmented or restricted by specialized terms representing concepts like buoyancy or system constraints.
-To motivate a useful pretraining procedure from this compositionality, we want to show two things: \begin{enumerate} \item Learning partially overlapping physics is beneficial for transfer learning \item Single models can simultaneously learn many types of physics \end{enumerate} If both of these are true, then we could train a single model which could transfer effectively to many types of physics.
-We start by examining the first assertion in a very simple spatiotemporal setting: constant-coefficient advection-diffusion.
-Let $\psi(x, t)$ be a scalar defined on a periodic spatial domain, $v$ a constant one-dimensional velocity coefficient and $\delta$ a constant diffusion coefficient, then:
+To motivate a useful pretraining procedure from this compositionality, we examine two hypotheses: \begin{enumerate} \item Single models can learn the dynamics for multiple classes of physical behavior. \item Learning partially overlapping physics is beneficial for transfer learning. \end{enumerate} Since many real-world systems share core components, under these hypotheses, training single models on many distinct systems is a natural approach for developing foundation models for physical dynamics.
+We therefore start by eliminating the complexity related to hypothesis (1) in order to isolate hypothesis (2).
+We do this by choosing a simple problem setting with one shared scalar field along with consistent scales and geometry: constant-coefficient linear advection-diffusion on a periodic 1D domain.
+Let $\psi(x, t)$ be a scalar-valued function defined on a periodic spatial domain, $v$ a constant one-dimensional velocity coefficient and $\delta$ a constant diffusion coefficient, then:

-If our first assertion is true, we would expect pretraining on the advection and diffusion terms individually could be beneficial for transfer to advection-diffusion equations.
+If hypothesis (2) holds, we would expect pretraining on advection and diffusion systems individually could be beneficial for transfer to advection-diffusion systems.

 We find that this is indeed the case.
-We pretrain a spatiotemporal transformer model on a large amount of trajectories (100,000 each) with uniformly sampled coefficients ($v \in [-3, 3],\ \delta \in [\SI{e-3}{}, 1.]$) generated from the advection and diffusion equations while finetuning on restricted samples from advection-diffusion simulations.
-The pretrained model is able to achieve much lower error with far fewer samples (Figure \ref{fig:advdiff}) despite the fact that it never saw advection and diffusion occurring in the same trajectory during pretraining.
+We pretrain a spatiotemporal transformer model on a large amount of trajectories (100,000 each) with uniformly sampled coefficients ($v \in [-3, -.1] \cup [.1, 3],\ \delta \in [\SI{e-3}{}, 1.]$) generated from the advection and diffusion equations while finetuning on restricted samples from advection-diffusion simulations.
+The pretrained model is able to achieve much lower error with far fewer samples (Figure \ref{fig:advdiff}) without observing advection and diffusion together in the same trajectory during pretraining.

-To address question two, we must handle much larger spatial resolutions, varying scales, and heterogeneous relationships between fields.
+However, to validate hypothesis (1), we must handle much larger spatial resolutions, varying scales, and heterogeneous relationships between fields.
 Over the rest of this section, we develop an approach for handling these challenges.